ABennettLab/protocol-website/content/docs/5_pcr/2_first_PCR.md

 When your tubes (or plate) are tightly sealed, vortex them briefly and quickly spin them with the centrifuge.

 Samples are now ready for the thermocycler.
-Follow the video instructions below to learn how to set and run a thermocycler program.
 For this application you should run the following PCR program:

 * 95°C x 3 min
 * 35 cycles of: